 This task extends the testsuite task, specializing the test suite to only start real Java class.
 This task retrieves the classname of the tests from the classfile and provides new properties to the harness script:

-Property Name Description

-The classname of the current test.
-The value of the property testsuite. test.class

-The classname of the current test.

-The classname of the current test.
+Property Name Description testsuite. test.class The classname of the current test.
+The value of the property testsuite.test.name is also set to the classname of the current test. testsuite.
+The classpath of the current test.